-Her professional and extracurricular work aims to strengthen the cooperative relationship between preservation and sustainability professionals, particularly those focused on circular economy policy and climate change, adaptation, and equity.
-Stephanie is also interested in progressive local, state, and federal policy related to the intersection of sustainability and heritage conservation, and attends Preservation Action's National Historic Preservation Advocacy Week in Washington, DC, annually.
+In May 2019, Stephanie was selected as a POCACITO (Post-Carbon Cities of Tomorrow) Fellow, which brings emerging environmental leaders from the U.S. to Germany to foster international collaboration relating to environmental policy and sustainable development.
+Her professional and extracurricular work aims to strengthen the cooperative relationship between preservation and sustainability professionals, particularly those focused on circular economy policy, climate resiliency and equity, and embodied carbon in the built environment.
+Stephanie is also interested in progressive federal policy related to the protection of our shared cultural and environmental resources and attends Preservation Action's National Advocacy Week in Washington, DC, annually.

-- MS, Historic Preservation, The University of Texas at Austin (2015)
+The University of Texas at Austin, 2015

 "Beyond Design Review: Building Community Support and Engagement."
 Paper session co-presented with Cory Edwards at the National Alliance for Preservation Commissions (NAPC) FORUM Conference in Des Moines, IA, July 21, 2018.

 "Restored by Light: Using Policy and Technology to Facilitate Interpretation and Community Engagement with World Heritage Sites."
-Paper session presented at the Association for Preservation Technology (APT) and National Trust of Canada Joint Conference in Ottawa, Ontario, Canada, October 14, 2017.
+Paper session at the Association for Preservation Technology (APT) and National Trust of Canada Joint Conference in Ottawa, Ontario, Canada, October 14, 2017.

 "Capitol Complexes and Town Squares: The Value of Taking a Cultural Landscape Approach with Historic Civic Architecture."
-Paper session presented at the Association for Preservation Technology (APT) Conference in San Antonio, TX, November 1, 2016.
+Paper session at the Association for Preservation Technology (APT) Conference in San Antonio, TX, November 1, 2016.

 "Building Austin: The History of the Calcasieu Lumber Company."
-Lecture presented at Preservation Austin's annual Greening Your Vintage Home event, Austin, TX, July 12, 2016.
+Lecture at Preservation Austin's annual Greening Your Vintage Home event, Austin, TX, July 12, 2016.